 I learned of a fourth solution from Edwin Goffin: kurtosis rejection.
 Gaussian-distributed data should have a kurtosis γ2 = 0.
 If it's greater than that, you reject the observation with the largest weighted residual and recompute, repeating until γ2 < 0.
 (It seems to me that you would really want to minimize the absolute value of γ2; so after rejecting the last observation, you might find that the value of the kurtosis has dropped below zero, but the absolute value was actually less with the preceding observation included.
 In which case, you'd want to "backtrack" by one rejection.)

 This is a really easy solution both to understand and to implement.
 You can click here to see an implementation of both kurtosis rejection and blunder management (the method described below).
 With a little work, you could generalize it to handle Rayleigh-distributed astrometric residuals, as well as Gaussian distributed data.
 But (as with the previous methods) you do still have a binary solution: observations are either "in" or "out", with no recognition of the fact that real-world data is sometimes, instead, "probably good" or "probably wrong".

-I've come up with a fourth possible solution, outlined below.
+I've come up with a fifth possible solution, outlined below.
 It seems to work well, better in some ways than the others listed above.
 It does lack mathematical rigor (as do the above methods to one degree or another) and I've had to resort to "hand-waving" arguments in places.
 With those warnings :

 In reality, if an observation is twenty standard deviations from prediction, its likelihood of being a blunder is near-certain; you'd expect that to happen in a truly normal distribution about once or twice in the lifetime of the universe.
 If an observation is within a standard deviation of prediction, it's probably not a blunder.
 In between, there is a murky area where it's harder to say, and depends, in part, on how often blunders occur.